General

 As deal lead, your key responsibilities consist of involvement at the following stages:

-1. Sourcing: reviewing pitch deck, creating/distributing an investment brief, facilitating discussions and meetings between entrepreneurs and interested angels
+1. Sourcing: reviewing the company’s deal, facilitating discussions and meetings between entrepreneurs and interested angels

-2. Investment: exposing pros and cons, recommend, drumming up momentum for the deal, and negotiating with the entrepreneur
+2. Investment: creating/distributing an investment brief, exposing pros and cons, recommending the deal, drumming up momentum for the deal, and keeping the company apprised on progress

 Do deal leads earn carried interest?